 Not only does laser disinfection help to halt gum disease, but it also jump-starts the recovery process by reducing inflammation and triggering the healing process.
 The stimulation of the laser in that immediate location safely enhances the healthy tissues while targeting diseased cells and bacteria.

 Undergoing laser pocket disinfection is a little different than a typical dental cleaning.
 During these laser cleanings, we still physically remove large amounts of bacteria with special hygiene instruments.
 Once all of the teeth are fairly clean, the laser is placed into the gum sulcus or pocket around each tooth to destroy any remaining bacterial colonies.
 The process only takes a matter of seconds to complete.
 When undergoing a full mouth laser cleaning, the therapy adds about 10 minutes to your dental appointment.

 Laser cleanings are safe for all patients, including those who have dental implants, fixed bridges, or ceramic dental crowns.

 Laser technology allows us to provide safe, gentle, and effective gum treatments for people who might otherwise have difficulty managing their oral health.
 If you’ve struggled with chronic gingivitis or gum disease in the past, laser treatments can give your smile the jump-start they deserve toward improved wellness.

-Dr. Kip Saunders is a gum specialist in The Woodlands, offering advanced laser gum treatments in our practice.
 If you’re struggling with chronic inflammation or bleeding, laser therapy can help you get your smile’s health back on track.